navcoin/NavHub/content/news/2018-11-09-community-fund-locked-in.md

 Good news!
 The Community Fund soft-fork has locked-in.
 After almost a year and a half since the initial conversations began.

-Now there will be a seven day lock-in period and then the soft-fork will be activated.
-The reason for this seven day grace period is to give everyone who hasn’t already done it a little extra time to upgrade their Core wallet to the latest version.
-But if you don’t update by the end of the lock-in period you risk being dropped from the network, so if you haven’t done it already, why not do it now - [download NavCoin Core 4.4.0](https://navcoin.org/en/wallets/).
+Now there will be a seven day lock-in period and then the soft-fork will be activated (at block height 2,620,800).
+The reason for this seven day grace period is to give everyone who hasn’t already done it extra time to upgrade their wallet to the latest version.

+After this activation block, nodes running 4.3.x have an increasing risk of ending up on a fork from the main chain, and forking will become unavoidable when the first payment request is processed.

+So if you haven’t upgraded already, why not do it now - [download NavCoin Core 4.4.0](https://navcoin.org/en/wallets/).

 ### What’s changing?